 Augmented Reality as a Business Tool

-Local business owners around the world were quick figure out how to use Pokémon Go to attract more customers.
+Local business owners around the world were quick to figure out how to use Pokémon Go to attract more customers.
 From turning their shops into Pokestops to offering free Wi-Fi, there were plenty of innovative ways in which businesses used Pokémon Go to make themselves more visible to potential clients.
+Even there are sites selling genuine handmade Pokemon Go accounts.
+One such site is pokemongoaccshop.com.

 With the use of Pokémon Go in local marketing campaigns, we are only beginning to see business owners using AR technology for commercial purposes.
 This year, it was through an augmented reality app that business owners were able to reach out to potential new customers.
 Now that they see the value in AR, the future is likely to see more companies developing their own augmented reality apps to attract customers and clients.